Common name: Taylor's Checkerspot Butterfly

 Scientific name: Euphydryas editha taylori

-Taylor's Checkerspot Butterflies are only found on Denman Island, British Columbia and found in some places in Oregon and Washington.
+Taylor's Checkerspot Butterflies are only found on Denman Island and in Comox, British Columbia, and also in small populations in Oregon and Washington.

 Median Life Expectancy:

 Their wings are primarily orange with bands of white cells.
 The dorsal portion of the wings has a proportionate mix of black, orange and white.
 It is one of the smallest of the Edith Checkerspots.
 They were once common in Gary Oak ecosystems, wet meadows, and disturbed habitats from the Comox Valley and Honrby Island BC to the Willamette Valley in Oregon.

 The Greater Vancouver Zoo along with partner organizations is part of a headstarting program for Taylor's Checkerspot Butterfly recovery efforts.
 Headstarting means that larvae and eggs are gathered in the wild (or bred in a captive breeding population) and the animals are given a "head start" in life by being nurtured to a more mature stage in a safe, predator-free environment before being re-released into the wild.
 This greatly increases the number of butterflies surviving into adulthood.
 2020 saw the release of butterflies into one of their previous native habitats: Hornby Island, BC.